t288matt/vatsim-chaos/README.md

 1. **Sense-check your SimBrief flight plans** - ensure altitudes and climb profiles are realistic
 2. **Verify altitude assignments** - make sure each waypoint has appropriate altitudes for the aircraft type
 3. **Review climb/descent profiles** - ensure they match expected pilot behavior for the route
-4. **Test with a few flights first** - validate that the conflict generation produces realistic results
+4. **Test with a few flights first** - validate that the conflict analysis produces realistic results

 **Why this matters:**
 - **Garbage in, garbage out** - unrealistic SimBrief altitudes will produce unrealistic conflicts
 - **Event planning depends on accuracy** - controllers need realistic conflict scenarios
 - **Pilot behavior modeling** - conflicts should reflect how pilots actually fly these routes

-This ensures the generated XML files contain realistic altitude profiles that match how pilots actually fly, leading to more accurate conflict generation and event scenarios.
+This ensures the generated XML files contain realistic altitude profiles that match how pilots actually fly, leading to more accurate conflict analysis and event scenarios.

 ### System Limitation: Same Origin-Destination Routes